1 /* SPDX-License-Identifier: GPL-2.0 */

 222

-223 static inline __must_check
+223 static __always_inline __must_check

 __must_check_fn(const volatile void * val)224 const volatile void * __must_check_fn(const volatile void *val)